 According to the National Center for Biotechnology Information (NCBI), an itchy scalp, or scalp pruritus, is a common condition with a wide range of causes, including stress, seasonal changes, fluctuating hormones and a build up of sweat, sebum and other follicle-clogging elements.
 In most cases, an itchy scalp doesn’t require a doctor’s attention and can be treated with gentle daily care.

 However, you should see a dermatologist if your itchy scalp is persistent, or comes along with any bleeding or pain.

-Check out a few easy and affordable ways you can make an itchy scalp a thing of the past.
+Check out these easy and affordable ways you can make an itchy scalp a thing of the past.

-Apple cider vinegar has antibacterial, anti-inflammatory and antifungal properties and is often used to help reduce the itchiness accompanied by dry skin.
-To create a simple solution, dilute apple cider vinegar with warm water and use it as a rinse after shampooing to alleviate dandruff and an itchy scalp.
+According to a study by the NCBI, apple cider vinegar has antifungal properties.
+It can be used to help reduce the itchiness accompanied by dry skin.
+To create a simple solution, dilute raw apple cider vinegar (you can find it in the grocery store) with warm water and use it as a rinse after shampooing to alleviate dandruff and an itchy scalp.

 According to the NCBI, aloe vera can benefit the scalp in a few ways.
-First, aloe has anti-inflammatory properties, which can help soothe the uncomfortable itching on your scalp.
+Similar to apple cider vinegar, aloe has anti-inflammatory properties, which can help soothe the uncomfortable itching on your scalp.
 Additionally, when applied directly to the scalp, aloe vera can gently cleanse the hair shaft and strip the itch-causing residue left behind by hair products.

 Discover more tips & tricks